Journey into Fear (1943 film): Plot

 In an opening scene before the credits, the assassin Banat is seen preparing a gun while a gramophone sticks as it plays.
 The story that follows is the narrative of a letter from Howard Graham, an American armaments engineer, to his wife Stephanie.
 While journeying to the Soviet port of Batumi to return to the United States to complete his business with the Turkish Navy, Graham and his wife stop in Istanbul and are met by Kopeikin, a Turkish employee of Graham's company.
 Under the pretense of discussing business, he takes Graham to a nightclub to introduce him to the dancer Josette Maretl and her partner Gogo.
 Banat tries unsuccessfully to kill Graham during a magic act but shoots the magician instead.
 Graham is brought to the headquarters of the Turkish secret police for questioning, where Colonel Haki blames the assassination attempt on German agents seeking to delay the rearming of Turkish ships.

 The colonel shows Graham a photograph of Banat, who he says was hired by a Nazi agent named Muller.
 Haki then orders Graham to travel secretly to Batumi aboard a tramp steamer, and Haki personally oversees the safe overland transit of Stephanie.

 Graham's fellow passengers include Josette and Gogo; Kuvetli, an ingratiating Turkish tobacco salesman; Professor Haller, an apolitical German archeologist; and the henpecked Matthews and his French wife.
 Josette sees that Graham is frightened.
 Not knowing that he is married, she tries to become close to him.
 At an interim port call, Graham is made aware of the arrival of a new passenger by the annoying clamor of a gramophone.
 Haller warns him that Kuvetli is not who he claims to be.
 At dinner, Graham recognizes Banat and tries to persuade the ship's captain and purser to put him ashore, but they believe that he is crazy.
 Graham turns to Josette for help.
 She has Gogo engage Banat in a poker game while Graham unsuccessfully searches Banat's cabin for the assassin's gun.

 When Graham returns to his own cabin, he is met by an armed Haller.
 Graham deduces that he is actually Muller, who offers to spare Graham's life by delaying his return to the US for six weeks by having him taken to a hospital with a case of "typhus."
-Muller warns him that Kuvetli is a Turkish agent sent by Haki and warns Graham that he will be killed if he confides the plan to the Turk.
+Muller warns Graham that Kuvetli is a Turkish agent sent by Haki and that the American will be killed if he confides the plan to the Turk.